Joseph R. Goodwin: Career

-Judicial service
+Federal judicial service

 On February 28, 1995, Goodwin was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of West Virginia vacated by the retirement of Robert Jackson Staker.
 Goodwin was confirmed by the United States Senate on May 8, 1995, and received his commission on May 10, 1995.
 He served as chief judge of the district from 2007 to 2012.

 In June 2017, Goodwin rejected prosecutors' proposed plea bargain because he found holding an open jury trial of an accused fentanyl dealer would be in the public interest.

+On October 12, 2022, he ruled the ban on guns without serial numbers to be unconstitutional.

-Personal
+Personal life

 Goodwin's son, Booth Goodwin, was appointed in 2010 by President Barack Obama to serve as United States Attorney for the Southern District of West Virginia.
-His daughter-in-law, Amy Shuler Goodwin, is the mayor of Charleston, West Virginia and, prior to her election, served as a spokesperson for West Virginia Governors Bob Wise and Earl Ray Tomblin.
+His daughter-in-law, Amy Shuler Goodwin, is the mayor of Charleston, West Virginia and, prior to her election, served as a spokesperson for West Virginia governors Bob Wise and Earl Ray Tomblin.
 Goodwin's nephew is former U.S. Senator from West Virginia Carte Goodwin.